Security 95

 Charting and Trading tools

-Saxo Bank offers a vast number of charting and trading tools such as correlations table, option risk tools, FX open positions, CME Benchmark, and more.
+Saxo offers a vast number of charting and trading tools such as correlations table, option risk tools, FX open positions, CME Benchmark, and more.
 The two proprietary platforms provide a good number of those tools.

 If you happen to need an additional tool, you can connect your account to a third party charting tool such as Trading View.
 Besides, you can also use APIs for a better chart analysis.